mtaylo12/emscripten-js-capi/README.md

 # js-capi
-This repo is a mini tutorial on using the JavaScript C API in Emscripten.
+This repo is a mini tutorial on using the JavaScript C API in Emscripten on nested JS libraries.

 to run:
 - install emscripten